Experiment Acquisition

 Note

-To change the described default behavior, click RMB in the OC tool bar and select Show OCs from all Lightpaths.
+To change the described default behavior, click right mouse button in the OC tool bar and select Show OCs from all Lightpaths.
 Moreover, particular OCs can be hidden from the tool bar by the Select Visible Configurations command from the same context menu.

 Add